Namass/Branch-Integration-Guides/ios-referral-guide.md

 	- If you are enhancing an existing referral code system, stash the code in the link so it's retrievable for users who click the link

 - Customize the *appearance* of a link on social media.
 You can customize the Facebook OG tags of each URL if you want to dynamically share content by using the following _optional keys in the data dictionary_.
 Please use this [Facebook tool](https://developers.facebook.com/tools/debug/og/object) to debug your OG tags!
-	- These keys/values are specified in the *custom deeplink data* JSONObject
+	- These keys/values are specified in the *custom deeplink data* NSDictionary

 	| Key | Value
 	| --- | ---